k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 <img src="images/grAttributeResp.png"></img>

 #### grFormat.graphit
-The **format** flag has been set to XML in the CRM_DB node.
-If the format is specified, the node will only be evaluated and added if the output format matches the format value.
+The **format** flag in the CRM_DB node is set to XML.
+When a format is specified, the node is only evaluated and added if the output format matches the format value.

 The example below requests JSON in the output format.
-The CRM_DB node, with all its sub nodes, is not displayed in the response as its format is in XML.
+The CRM_DB node, with all its subnodes, is not displayed in the response as its format is in XML.

 ![grFormat](images/graphit_examples_format1.png)